HubbleCommand/GTARadio/README.md

 dir | rename-item -NewName {$_.name -replace "TO_AD","TAD"}
 dir | rename-item -NewName {$_.name -replace "TO_NEWS","TNEW"}

+In the MONO, TIME, and TO directories, you will also need to run dir | rename-item -NewName {$_.name -replace "_0","_"}

 News and Ad files don't need any sort of name, so can be renamed just by incrementing number:

 $i = 0